 Trained professionals create personalized learning environments to address individual strengths and weaknesses.

-2. Social Interaction with Peers:
+2. Social Interaction with peers

 Students in microschools develop strong social skills through collaborative projects, group discussions, and interactive activities.

-3. Educational Experts:
+3. Lead by Educational Experts

 Typically, microschools are overseen by seasoned educators or educational experts, while homeschooling parents tend to take on the responsibility of teaching themselves.